Why You Should Add Apples to Your Grocery List (Plus 10 Ways to Eat Them)

 But before we get to the recipes, let’s get a few things straight about apples.

-How Do You Select the Best Apple?
+How Do I Select the Best Apple?

 Apple experts say the best indicator of an apple’s quality is firmness.
 When you squeeze the apple gently, you shouldn’t feel any give.
-You want the apple to feel pretty hard from the outside.

 What Kind of Apple Should I Buy?